Who Are Quick House Sale Companies?

 This will be a conditional offer based on viewing and/or a surveying of the property.

 There will be no legal, estate agency or other fees involved.
 If the homeowner has instant debts to clear or in a broken chain situation, the sale can be completed in as little as 7 days.
 It is also possible to access a cash advance, where money will be forwarded prior to the exchange date.

-The Area Manager may choose to explain the logic and business case behind making the offer.
+The Sales Manager may choose to explain the logic and business case behind making the offer.
 These would mainly include the macro / micro risks involved in operating a property investment and trading business.

 Express Estate Agency Sale Offer

 This offer is aimed at homeowners that want to achieve a quick sale for full market value.